Last updated: 1 Oct 2020

 - But, they also need to take more responsibility for support once they start charging.
 In the case of Dialogflow support, it has usually been “you get what you pay for”.

-I don’t envy the folks making these pricing decisions. 🙂
+I don’t envy the folks who are in charge of deciding on and setting these prices. 🙂

 Update Sep 16th: A couple of clients mentioned that the pricing seems quite high, so I asked the Google developer evangelist about it on Twitter.